bitcoin-api/bitcoin-api-full-stack/README.md

 * `Q` - stream - all Dr. Q. operations - max length 300000
 * `ipAddressRateLimiterQueueId` - stream - rate limit by ip address (per endpoint per ip address) - max length 200000
 * `advancedCodeRateLimiterQueueId` - stream - rate limit by advanced code (per endpoint per advanced code) - max length 200000
 * `bankStatusQueueId` - stream - The NodeJS services periodically send requests to this queue to indicate whether they're active or not.
 This is used by the API to determine if the entire Bitcoin-Api system is active or not.
-If the system is not active, all the API endpoints will response with an error indicating the service is currently unavailable. - max length 2000
+If the system is not active, all the API endpoints will respond with an error indicating the service is currently unavailable. - max length 2000
 * `cacheOnAndOffStatus` - stream - on/off state check queue - max length 2000
 * `zarbonDeploy` - stream - Giraffe Lick Leaf (GLL) deploy queue - max length 1000
 * `unusedAddressData` - list - contains unused address data, this data including the address itself is assigned to users (equivalently Bitcoin-Api tokens) when they make requests to the `POST - /addresses` endpoint